 The Eldercare Locator, 1.800.677.1116, provides access to state and local area agencies on aging, as well as community-based organizations and services addressing a range of concerns, including housing, transportation, elder abuse prevention, and more.

 What types of food programs are available for rural seniors?

 Rural older adults may benefit from a range of food assistance programs, including programs that provide group meals and food at home.
-For details, see RHIhub's Rural Hunger and Access to Healthy Food topic guide, What are some food assistance programs for seniors, such as home meal deliveries, in rural communities?
+For details, see RHIhub's Rural Hunger and Access to Healthy Food topic guide, What food assistance programs are available for seniors in rural communities?

 How might one find transportation to get to medical appointments in rural communities?